deepakmalani-pm/product-prompts/competition_analysis/teardowns.md

 6.  **Weaknesses & Opportunities (Actionable Insights):**
     * What 3-5 things does this product do poorly?
     * What user needs are clearly being unmet?

+7. **Business numbers:**
+    * what are daily and monthly active users?
+Split this data between overall, website, apps
+    * What is daily and monthly orders and gross merchandise value (GMV)?
+Split this data between overall, own website, own apps, market places, quick commerce,          offline - general trade, offline - modern trade
+    * What are the monthly retention numbers?
+    * What is the gross margin of the business?
+Split this based on categories that business operate in
+    * What is the customer acquisition costs and average order values of the business?

-    * Based on this analysis, what are 3 actionable opportunities or hypotheses we should consider for our own roadmap?
+* Based on this analysis, what are key actionable opportunities or hypotheses we should consider for our own roadmap?
+What metrics and goals should be taken?